Jump to main content.

 Case Study 15

-Sonac Vuren, part of the Darling Ingredients Group in the Netherlands process food grade porcine bones to create several high value products with a range of applications.
+Sonac Vuren in the Netherlands, part of Darling Ingredients International, processes food grade bones to create high value products with a range of applications.

 Case Study 16